Dans-labs/dariah-contrib/docs/Tech/Deploy.md

     which starts a small web server that listens to localhost on port 8001.

-    In this case a production build of the app is served locally.
+    In this case the app is served locally.

-    For real development, it is better to work with a development server for the client as well that can hot-load modified css and javascript.

     Whenever you save a modified python source file, the server reloads itself.

-    In order to follow that scenario, you should start the server as

-    ```sh
-    ./build.sh servehot
-    ```

-    ??? caution
-        This does not yet start the client site development server!

 ## User authentication